Svaneti uprising of 1875–1876

-The Svaneti uprising of 1875–1876 also known as Svaneti-Khalde revolt, was an anti-colonial uprising directed against the policy of Russian Tsar Alexander II's administration in Svaneti.
+The Svaneti uprising of 1875–1876 also known as Svaneti-Khalde revolt, was an uprising directed against the policy of Russian Tsar Alexander II's administration in Svaneti.
 It was the third and the last armed uprising of Georgian mountaineers against the Russian Imperial rule, the other two being the Mtiuleti rebellion of 1804 and the Kakheti revolt of 1812.

 Historical background

 Continuing dynastic strife in House of Dadeshkeliani, their defiance to the Russian government, and vacillation during the Crimean War (1854–1856), led to direct Russian intervention.
 In 1857, Prince Alexander Baryatinsky, Viceroy of the Caucasus, ordered Svaneti to be subdued by armed force.
 The ruling prince of Svaneti, Konstantine, chose to negotiate, but was ordered into exile to Erivan.
 On a farewell audience in Kutaisi, he quarreled with a local Russian administrator, Alexander Gagarin, and stabbed him to death along with three of his staff.
 When captured, Konstantine was summarily tried by court martial and shot.
 In 1858, the Principality of Svaneti was abolished and converted into a district administered by a Russian-appointed bailiff (pristav).
 Several members of the Dadeshekeliani family were exiled to the remote Russian provinces and those who remained in Georgia were deprived of their autonomous powers.

 On December 6, 1862 Prince Baryatinsky was relieved of his duties and temporarily replaced by Grigol Orbeliani.

 After these events for next 20 years Grand Duke Michael Nikolaevich served as both Viceroy of the Caucasus and commander of the Caucasus Military District.